Falieson/2018-typescript-graphql-react-fullstack/README.md

 ## About

-This starter kit is a launching point for TypescriptGraphqlReact application prototyping.
+This starter kit is a launching point for **[Typescript Graphql React Fullstack prototyping](/Falieson/tgrstack.com/wiki/ts-gql-react-fullstack-home-page)**.
 Running the build script compiles `src/` into `build/` with `build/server/` being an express-server ready for `pm2`.

 This module is part of a collection of uniformly built starter-kits designed for large-scale application development with TypeScript, GraphQL, and React.
 Find these, articles, and examples at [www.TGRStack.com](http://www.TGRStack.com).
 Skip to the bottom for links to a series of tutorials that walkthrough the creation of this module.

 ## Requirements

-- [Install Node and Setup Dev Envionment](/docs/INSTALL_Environment.md) - Most can skip this
+- [Install Node and Setup Dev Envionment](/Falieson/tgrstack.com/wiki/Install-Environment) - Most can skip this
-- [Install MongoDB](/docs/INSTALL_MongoDB.md) - Dev Endpoint is config'd to use a local MongoDB
+- [Install MongoDB](/Falieson/tgrstack.com/wiki/Install-MongoDB) - Dev Endpoint is config'd to use a local MongoDB
 - Review `./webpack/paths.js`,  `./scripts/*`, `./tslint.json`, `./docs/`

 ## Commands - READ THIS